 My primary research focus is the ecology and transmission of infectious diseases and their effects on human populations.
 I am particularly interested in the geographic spread of human infectious diseases in both historical and modern populations and the ways that human social behaviors promote or limit that spread.
 I am also interested in the demography of living and past populations.

-Present research projects focus on a) a comparison of the spread of the 1918-19 influenza epidemic and other epidemics in Labrador and Alaska, b) the spread of multiple acute pathogens (especially influenza and measles) within a context of chronic tuberculosis and malnutrition in Newfoundland and Labrador during the first half of the 20th century, c) the impact of community improvements on mortality at different ages in Columbia, Missouri during the early 20th century, and d) understanding potential factors, including infectious disease, nutrition, and environmental change, that were implicated in the pre-Columbian rise and abandonment of the Long House Valley in the Four Corners region of Arizona.
-I specialize in developing and analyzing results from mathematical and computer modeling of the spread of infectious diseases, with a present emphasis on the development of agent-based computer simulation models.
+Present research projects focus on a) a comparison of the 1918 influenza pandemic and the 2020 COVID-19 pandemic in rural vs. urban counties of Missouri, b) a comparison of the spread of the 1918-19 influenza epidemic and other epidemics in Labrador and Alaska, and c) the spread of multiple acute pathogens (especially influenza and measles) within a context of chronic tuberculosis and malnutrition in Newfoundland and Labrador during the first half of the 20th century.
+In addition to collecting archival data of relevance to my projects, I specialize in developing and analyzing results from mathematical and computer modeling of the spread of infectious diseases, with a present emphasis on the development of agent-based computer simulation models.

 I am no longer accepting graduate students.
 If you are a student or researcher working in an area related to what I study, feel free to contact me with questions and comments about my or your own work.